If you’ve got food allergies, you might be missing great flatbread. Make some delicious Gluten Free Flatbread at home – it’s soft and flexible!

 Flatbread is a staple in nearly every culture around the world, they are just called by different names.
 Tortilla, lavash, lefse, pita, naan, chapati, injera,.. the names and ingredients are varied but the basic idea remains the same.

 This flatbread is soft, flexible, whole grain, and very simple to make.
 They are also ultra versatile: you can use them for soft tacos, sandwiches, pizza crusts, and anything else you can think of.
 Add in your own seasonings to customize the flavors and make it your own!
 I have even thrown in a Paleo version, too!

-- Heat a skillet or griddle over medium heat and lightly spray with oil.
-Divide the dough into 4 to 6 portions (depending on how large you want them).
-Lightly flour or oil your hands and flatten each dough portion into discs about 1/8 inch thick.
+- Heat a nonstick skillet or griddle over medium-low heat and lightly spray with oil.
+Divide the dough into 4 to 6 portions (depending on how large you want them) and roll them into balls.

 - Top the flatbread however you like; enjoy!

 Sarah Jane Parker is the founder, recipe creator, and photographer behind The Fit Cookie.
 She’s a food allergy mom and healthy living blogger based in Wyoming.
 Sarah is also an ACSM Certified Personal Trainer, ACE Certified Health Coach, Revolution Running certified running coach, and an ACE Certified Fitness Nutrition Specialist